-At the beginning of "Life and Earth" I mentioned how useful analogies can be to understanding the world around us, especially analogies related to nature and science.
+At the beginning of "Life and Earth" I mentioned how useful analogies can be to understanding the world around us, especially analogies related to Nature and science.
 Consider the image to the right of a human body.
-Not so different than other life forms, evolution has brought us to an incredible state where the human body can endure, regenerate, and survive for a hundred years.
-The human body is an incredible creation and I also consider it one of the most amazing cooperative examples.
+Evolution has brought us to an incredible state where the human body can endure, regenerate, and survive for a hundred years.
+The human body is an incredible creation and I also consider it to be one of the most amazing cooperative examples.
 It is a combination of organs orchestrated in such a way that they work together in harmony in order to ensure the survival of the entire body.
-On their own, the organs would die in a moment but when operating together they allow the whole to adapt, survive, and endure.
+By themselves the organs would die in a moment but when operating together they allow the whole to adapt, survive, and endure.
 The human body, that which you are, can move to any location on the Earth and adapt to weather changes and natural disasters.
-Like other life forms as well, it can even carry on its best qualities in its genes and reproduce itself in order to ensure the longevity of the species.
+It can even carry on its best qualities in its genes and reproduce itself in order to ensure the longevity of the species.

 Now imagine that the human body represents Earth, and all the organs inside such as the brain, lungs, heart, intestines, kidneys, skeleton, and skin, each represent countries of the world.
-Can you imagine a world where the countries could operate in harmony with Earth in the same way that the organs operate in harmony to achieve a human body.
-Imagine the lungs as the U.S.A, the heart as Russia, and the blood as China.
-Together countries work together in order to create an amazing organism where they cooperate to explore space, heal and compensate each other, and find their greatest strength through a synergy that would ensure the survival of Life and Earth.
+Can you imagine a world where the countries could operate in harmony with Earth in the same way that the organs operate in harmony with the human body.
+Imagine the lungs as the U.S.A., the heart as Russia, and the blood as China.
+Imagine all countries working together in order to create an amazing organism where they cooperate to explore space, heal and compensate each other, and exhibit a synergistic strength between them that ensures the survival of Life and Earth.

 Now imagine one country such as the kidneys beginning to compete with the other organs.
 The kidneys try to expand their space putting pressure on the other organs.
-They start to malfunction and do not support the system and allow the blood to get contaminated, which infects the entire body.
+They start to malfunction and do not support the system and allow the blood to get contaminated which then infects the entire body.
 The body no longer operates in harmony and its survival is threatened.
 Might this be not so different than one country trying to expand its territory beyond its own borders or impressing its beliefs on other countries?
-Might this be similar to two countries pointing nuclear arms at each other risking a time when there is an accident or a reason for them to begin direct conflict between each other, possibly spreading the effects of the conflict to the rest of the Earth?
+Might this be similar to two countries pointing nuclear arms at each other creating the risk of an accident or the possibility of conflict between each other that might spread to other countries of the Earth?

 The human body is truly an example of a cooperative system which has come together to survive and endure.
 If countries could work together in the same way one can only imagine what we could do.
-While knowing all this, how is it that at this moment countries are toying with new technologies pointing nuclear weapons at each other, potentially capable of destroying all that we know and value.
+While knowing all this, how is it that at this moment countries are pointing nuclear weapons at each other potentially capable of destroying all that we know and value?
 Have we become so absorbed in our own interests that we have lost touch with the welfare of all that we are a part of?
 How is it that the answer might seem so obvious, yet we are so distant from what would seem our best route to survival for Life and Earth?

 Avoiding world impacting side effects of our technologies is a big reason for countries to cooperate instead of compete, but their cooperation will also allow us to move forward into the future more efficiently.
-For example, in our quest to explore space, possibly to colonize Mars, is this a project where countries such as China, Russia, the U.S.A and so on should compete to get there first?
-Would it instead be more efficient for these countries to combine their scientific knowledge, economic resources, and time through a cooperative effort to reach Mars and colonize it together?
-I suggest that the latter is probably the case, possibly not so different than the cooperative effort of different countries in contributing to the space station (image shown).
+For example, in our quest to explore space, possibly to colonize another planet, is this a project where countries such as China, Russia, the U.S.A. and so on should compete to get there first?
+Would it instead be more efficient for these countries to combine their scientific knowledge, economic resources, and time through a cooperative effort and colonize it together?
+I suggest that the latter is probably the case, possibly not so different than the cooperative effort that has been shown by different countries contributing to the space station (image shown).

 I hope you will continue now and read the next section called "How Another Planet Survived".
 It is basically a summary of the ideas proposed in this book.
-It includes some specific suggestions that might be included in the creation of a Global Universal Philosophy - a philosophy that the countries of the world might learn to live by in order to deal with the technological problems we may face now, and the ones that we may to face in the not to distant future.
+It includes some specific suggestions that might be included in the creation of a global Universal Philosophy.
+This is a philosophy that the countries of the world might learn to live by in order to deal with the technological problems we may face now, and the ones that we may to face in the not to distant future.